Global Scholars Program

 For information on nominating a scholar, download the call for Global Scholar Nominations (.pdf)

-The Council for International Teaching and Research is pleased to announce and welcome four international leaders in the fields of Philosophy and History of medieval and early-modern thought, Atmospheric chemistry mechanisms and the impact air pollution on public health, Quantitative and computational neuroscience and biophysics, and Eastern European history and political theory who have been appointed as Princeton Global Scholars.
-They join nine Global Scholars currently participating in the program who will return to campus during 2012-13.
+The Council for International Teaching and Research is pleased to announce and welcome two international leaders in the fields of South Asian Political Science and Physics who have been appointed as Princeton Global Scholars.
+They join eleven Global Scholars currently participating in the program who will return to campus during 2013-14.
 Information about the Global Scholars and their research interests can be found below.

 - Eyal Weizman (.pdf), School of Architecture.
 Tung Global Scholar.

 - Rava Azeredo da Silveira (.pdf), Princeton Neuroscience Institute.

 - Christophe Jaffrelot (.pdf), Program i South Asian Studies (PIIRS).
 Tung Global Scholar.

 - Nicolas Regnault (.pdf), Department of Physics.
 Tung Global Scholar.